emmairwin/community_curriculum/participation/design_thinking_for_participation/en/workshop.md

 ## Wrap Up

-At this point, we tend have run out of time BUT if you do have time.
+At this point, we usually... have run out of time BUT if you do have time.
 Go through your circle again, and ask people one thing they learned (could be a perspective of another person, or something about designing this way).

+Share your thoughts, experiences and ideas for [this workshop on Discourse](https://discourse.mozilla-community.org/t/design-thinking-for-mozilla-participation/2800).